cchanzl/survival-analysis-nasa/README.md

 # survival-analysis-nasa
-In this repo, we aim to predict the remaining useful life (RUL) of turbofan engines from the NASA turbofan engine degradation simulation data set FD001.
+In this repo, we aim to predict the remaining useful life (RUL) of turbofan engines from the NASA turbofan engine degradation simulation data set FD001, using centralised models.

 This repo is divided into four main segments:
 1. `baseline.py` - trains and test the selected centralised models